kevinvincent/ha-wyzesense/README.md

 ```
 Most likely your device will be mounted to `/dev/hidraw0`.
 You can confirm the hidraw name of the device by running `dmesg | grep hidraw` to find out what hidraw number the bridge grabbed.

+### Set initial states for sensors

+By default, the component will restore the last state of the entity prior to a restart.
+If sensors change state during a restart, the change may not be reflected in HA.
+In order to combat this you can optionally specify an initial_state for sensors (by mac address) that will be set upon a restart.
+Be sure to put quotes around "on" or "off" so that they are strings not booleans.

 ```yaml
 binary_sensor:
   - platform: wyzesense